iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/fence-tool.md

 ## Creating a fence:

 Fences are based on measurements which can be created with the [path tool](path-tool.md).
-Afterwards, every path can be turned into a fence by **changing the 'Type' into Fence** that is displayed in 'Measurements' as soon as a path is [selected](path-tool.md#path-selection-and-editing).
+Afterwards, every path can be turned into a fence by **changing the 'Type' into Fence** that is displayed under 'Measurements' as soon as a path is [selected](path-tool.md#path-selection-and-editing).

 ![](../../../.gitbook/assets/iVP\_fence\_tool\_create\_fence.jpg)